RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-24-TryHackMe-Internal-Writeup.md

 [+] 127.0.0.1:9000 - Login Successful: admin:sp*****ob
 ```

 Using the credentials, we just found we are now able to authenticate with the Jenkins application successfully.
 Upon first glance, it seems there is no build history for us to see, so our next move is to try to gain code execution on the server running this Jenkins Application.

-If we navigate to `Manage Jenkins --> Script Console`, we will be able to execute an arbitrary [Groovy Script](http://www.groovy-lang.org/) and gain a [reverse shell] (https://github.com/gquere/pwn_jenkins#reverse-shell-from-groovy).
+If we navigate to `Manage Jenkins --> Script Console`, we will be able to execute an arbitrary [Groovy Script](http://www.groovy-lang.org/) and gain a [reverse shell](https://github.com/gquere/pwn_jenkins#reverse-shell-from-groovy).

 Reverse Shell for Groovy Console:
 ```